quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Loss Detection and Congestion Control {#migration-cc}

 The capacity available on the new path might not be the same as the old path.
-Packets sent on the old path SHOULD NOT contribute to congestion control or RTT estimation for the new path.
+Packets sent on the old path MUST NOT contribute to congestion control or RTT estimation for the new path.

 On confirming a peer's ownership of its new address, an endpoint MUST